c0mix/WirelessMayhem/README.md

 ## Project Description
 This tool was developed as the final project of the "Wireless Network" course @ Università degli Studi di Milano.
-Our professor asked us to develop something intresting, innovative and creative regarding wireless technologies that we have studied during his coursework.
+Our professor asked us to develop something interesting, innovative and creative regarding wireless technologies that we have studied during his coursework.
-I decided to create a small framework that will automate some of the tipical phases of the procedure that a penetration tester or a security expert have to perform in order to make a correct wireless network assessment.
+I decided to create a small framework that will automate some of the tipical phases of the procedure that penetration testers or security experts have to perform in order to make a correct wireless network assessment.
 ## Technical Details
 Wireless Mayhem is a python framework developed to automate wireless discovery and exploitation.
 ### Main Features